Flaky Pie Crust

 Rolling

-Have a 9-11” pie dish ready or a lined baking sheet if making a galette.
+Have a 9 to 11-inch pie dish ready or a baking sheet lined with parchment if making a galette, hand pies, or turnovers.

 - Take out the circle-shaped dough disc; keep the second dough chilled.